Vishwa257/Vishwa257/README.md

 ### Data Analyst — Flipkart

-Currently working as a Data Analyst at Flipkart, working with structured data and analytical processes to support business requirements.
+Currently working as a Data Analyst at Flipkart, working with structured data and analytical processes to support business requirements and reporting.

-Key areas of work include:
+**Key areas of work include:**

 - Data analysis and reporting
 - SQL-based data extraction and analysis